Victoria’s Secret Angel Josephine Skriver Bares Curves In Sheer Black Lace

 Several of Skriver’s 6 million followers wanted to know what type of pimple cream the 26-year-old wears, and she promised to let them know as soon as she got off the plane and found out the brand.

-Several people also commented about how great it was to meet the model at the Victoria’s Secret in Natick, Massachuttes.
+Several people also commented about how great it was to meet the model at the Victoria’s Secret in Natick, Massachusetts.

 “I loved meeting you too!!!
 Thank you so much for spending the afternoon with us!!
 You’re the best,” wrote one.